-As a business person who wish to buy or sell a business, you might be wondering if it’s really good to consult a business broker or not.
+As a business person who wishes to buy or sell a business, you might be wondering if you should consult a business broker or not.
 Apart from selling a business, you might just wish to know who business brokers are and what they do.
-In this article we focus on “what is business broker in Australia and what they do”.

 What people commonly misunderstand is the differences between buying or selling of a business and buying or selling real estate, which many think are the same, but are totally different.

-How a business broker can help someone SELL their business
+How can a business broker help you sell a business?

 Based on initial meetings with a seller, and after reviewing pertinent documentation such as financials, lease and or franchise agreements, the first step to having a successful sale is to correctly "value" the business.

-How business brokers help someone looking to BUY a Business
+How can business brokers help someone looking to buy a business?

 A business broker has an absolute understanding of several core areas of business and based on their experience can identify any area of the sale that could be a potential concern to a buyer.